scottsmith93/scottsmith.github.io/_posts/2020-07-01-my-site-is-launched.md

 <h1>Welcome</h1>

 <p>It's taken quite a long time, but I've pulled my finger out and put this small site together.
-However basic, I've wanted something which I can say I've created entirely from scratch, and feels quite lightweight, too.
+However basic at the moment, I've wanted something which I can say I've created entirely from scratch, and feels quite lightweight, too.
 Create it from scratch and level up my coding abilities along the way too.
-It's also free to host too.
+It's also free to host.
 Voila.
 It's still a WIP as I type, but meh.</p>

 <p>I've wanted to set something up like this for a while.</p>

 <p>I've only done it now, maybe, as a reaction to my current working sitatuion, which is working from home permanently until September at the very least.
-In this current climate, I'm sure everyone's a bit overwhelmed with the amount of meetings we have to endure and read <a href="https://www.bbc.com/worklife/article/20200421-why-zoom-video-chats-are-so-exhausting">how much more exhausting virtual meetings are than in-person ones</a>.
-FFS.</p>
+In this current climate, I'm sure a lot of people are overwhelmed with the amount of meetings we have to endure and have read <a href="https://www.bbc.com/worklife/article/20200421-why-zoom-video-chats-are-so-exhausting">how much more exhausting virtual meetings are than in-person ones</a>.
+Side note: let's not forget we're fortunate to be able to work from home.</p>

 <h2>Why have I set this up?
 Why now?</h2>